 Ramen isn’t taken lightly in Japan.
 It’s a way of life!
 And that’s the reason why every region or prefecture has its own style of making ramen.
 These regions from all over the country proudly have their own local versions.
-It’s called gotouchi ramen, which means ‘regional ramen’.
-When ladles of piping hot broth meets silky and perfectly cooked noodles, true magic happens.
+They’re called gotouchi ramen, which means “regional ramen”.

 We have compiled a list of best regional ramen that you simply shouldn’t miss at your next trip to Japan.
 So, what are you waiting for?
 SLURRRPPP AWAY: